inloop/image-picker/README.md

 ### Implementing custom assets cell

-Image picker provides a default assets cell that shows an image thumbnail and selected state.
+Image picker provides a default assets cell that shows an image thumbnail, selected state, if asset is video it shows an icon and duration and if it's an live photo it shows an icon.
 If you wish to provide custom asset cell, that could show for example asset's media subtype (live photo, panorama, HDR, screenshot, streamed video, etc.) simply register your own asset cells on `CellRegistrator` that conforms to `ImagePickerAssetCell` and in implement image picker delegate's `func imagePicker(controller: ImagePickerController, willDisplayAssetItem cell: ImagePickerAssetCell, asset: PHAsset)` method.
 Possible example implementation could be:

 1. register cell classes for each asset media type, for example
 ```swift